zhangningyuneuron/JN_Zhang_et_al_2022/README.md

 %     This function mainly replicates the analysis reported in: Alexander et al. (2019) Egocentric boundary vector tuning of the retrosplenial cortex (http://dx.doi.org/10.1101/702712)
 %     We aimed to test for any egocentric boundary cell coding that might be embedded in our dataset.
 Most of the analysed results is placed in the sdata structure (see below).

-DATA: The dataset.zip consists of three Matlab .mat files, each of which contains a MATLAB structure (named mdata) that summarises the data recorded from different experiments:
+**DATA: The dataset.zip consists of three Matlab .mat files.**
+Each of which contains a MATLAB structure (named mdata) that summarises the data recorded from different experiments:
 - All_HD cells: all 102 HD cells recorded from the 2box (mdata_2box) and 4box (mdata_4box) experiments, 1box trials were alse included.
 - All_BD cells: all 48 BD cells recorded from the 2box (+ 1box trials)
 - All_TD cells: all 67 TD cells recorded from the 4box (+ 1box trials)